masaishi/new-york-bus-data-viewer/README.md

 ![demo](/demo.gif)

+It demonstrates loading more detailed data as the zoom level increases.

 ## Overview

 This project transforms the [New York City Bus Data](https://www.kaggle.com/stoney71/new-york-city-transport-statistics) into vector tiles, making it readable as a source on Mapbox.